tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 * If you have only one column in your table, turn the table into a list.
 * Don't use tables to lay out code snippets.
 * Don't use tables to lay out long one-dimensional lists in multiple columns.
-* Add a lead-in sentace that explains the tables contents.
+* Add a lead-in sentence that explains the tables contents.
 * Keep table formatting simple.
 	* You can use more than 3 dashes, but they dashes need to be equal for all columns.